Emo Hair: Iconic Cuts & How to Style Them

 Emo hair is a bold, expressive hairstyle defined by a long, side-swept fringe sweeping across one eye, choppy layers, jet-black color often paired with a bright streak, and plenty of texture.

 If emo had a logo, it would be the hair.
-The dramatic side fringe became shorthand for the entire subculture in the 2000s and is now back thanks to the nostalgia wave.
-This guide covers the iconic cuts and exactly how to style them.
+That dramatic side fringe turned into shorthand for the whole subculture back in the 2000s, and it’s front and center again as the scene’s nostalgia wave rolls on.
+This guide walks through the iconic cuts and exactly how to style them.
 For how the hair fits the broader look, pair it with our emo fashion guide and the pillar on what emo is.

 The Anatomy of Emo Hair

-Classic emo hair has a few defining features.
+Classic emo hair comes down to a handful of defining features.
 The centerpiece is a long fringe swept across the forehead to cover one eye.
-The cut is choppy and layered for movement, the color is usually jet black, and a streak of bright color, pink, blue, purple, or bleached blonde, adds contrast.
-Volume at the crown completes the shape.
+The cut itself is choppy and layered for movement, the base color is usually jet black, and a streak of bright color, pink, blue, purple, or bleached blonde, adds the contrast.
+Volume at the crown finishes the shape.

 • The fringe: long, side-swept, covering one eye.